 iBlastoids model the overall genetics and architecture of human blastocysts, including an inner cell mass-like structure made up of epiblast-like cells, surrounded by an outer layer of trophectoderm-like cells and a cavity resembling the blastocoel.

-In human embryos the epiblast goes on to develop into the embryo proper, while the trophectoderm becomes the placenta.
+In human embryos, the epiblast goes on to develop into the embryo proper, while the trophectoderm becomes the placenta.
 However, “iBlastoids are not completely identical to a blastocyst.
 For example, early blastocysts are enclosed within the zone pellucida, a membrane derived from the egg that interacts with sperm during the fertilization process and later disappears.
 As iBlastoids are derived from adult fibroblasts, they do not possess a zona pellucida” he said.

-The lead author on the Nature paper, Dr. Xiaodong (Ethan) Liu, a post-doctoral researcher in the Polo Lab, said “only when all the data came together and pointed to the same place, we could believe that we had made such a discovery.”
+The lead author on the Nature paper, Dr. Xiaodong (Ethan) Liu, a post-doctoral researcher in the Polo Lab, said “Only when all the data came together and pointed to the same place, we could believe that we had made such a discovery.”

 Co-first author and PhD student in the Polo Lab, Jia Ping Tan, added: “We are really amazed that skin cells can be reprogrammed into these 3D cellular structures resembling the blastocyst.”

-The research is published as the International Society for Stem Cell Research is about to release guidelines for research on modeling human embryos in vitro following 2017 and 2018 reports on the generation of mouse “blastoids” in vitro by the UK and Netherland scientists as well as advances in the generation of human stem cells that replicate aspects of early embryonic development.
+The research is published as the International Society for Stem Cell Research is about to release guidelines for research on modeling human embryos in vitro following 2017 and 2018 reports on the generation of mouse “blastoids” in vitro by the UK and Netherlands scientists as well as advances in the generation of human stem cells that replicate aspects of early embryonic development.
 These guidelines are expected at the beginning of this year.

 It is not known whether the new guidelines will reference the study published today in Nature, which is the first to produce an integrated stem cell model that closely mimics key fate and spatio-temporal decisions made by the early human embryo.
 However, in a paper published in Stem Cell Reports last February (2020), the Society states that: “if such models could be developed for the early human embryo, they would have great potential benefits for understanding early human development, for biomedical science, and for reducing the use of animals and human embryos in research.
 However, guidelines for the ethical conduct of this line of work are at present not well defined.”